michaelhe999/Michael_He/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello World!
 My name is Michael He, an undergrad Computer Science major at UC San Diego.
-I'm currently working in the Ujima Security and Privacy Research group.
+My activities and experience can be found on the CV page.

-My interests include rock-climbing, badminton, cats, and drinking caffeine.
+My interests include rock-climbing, badminton, and cats.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.